Starting a Business in UAE

 This is all a result of Dubai's astute foresight, innovative facilities and infrastructure, and its government's favourable economic policies.
 Eager to diversify its economy and abate its dependence on declining oil revenues, Dubai is stomping a discernable footprint as the region's premier international business centre.
 Why not become a part of this economic Cinderella story?

-What Are Dubai's Key Advantages?
+What Are UAE's Key Advantages?

 Open and Free Economy: Dubai's economy has remained open and free to attract investors and business.
 The control and regulation by the government of private sector activities is minimal.
-Perhaps most appealingly, there no direct taxes on corporate profits or personal income (with the exception of oil companies and some branches of foreign banks).
+Perhaps most appealingly, there are no direct taxes on corporate profits or personal income (with the exception of oil companies and some branches of foreign banks).
 Customs duties are low at 4% (with many exemptions); 100% repatriation of capital and profits is permitted; there are no foreign exchange controls, trade quotas or barriers; and a stable exchange rate remains between the British Pound and the UAE Dirham (as outlined earlier).
 Also, relaxed visa policies allow a painless import of expatriate labour with a varied level of skill from across the world.

 High Standard of Living: Dubai is renowned for its excellent living conditions, having invested unsparingly in real estate like hotels, residential and commercial properties, and recreational and leisure facilities.
 Additionally, many social and environmental factors have contributed to Dubai's high standard of living, making it a paradigm for emulation: excellent infrastructural facilities, low crime, clean environment, tolerance and cultural diversity, cosmopolitan lifestyle, contemporary public administration, accessible range of consumer goods and services, mild winters and white, palm-lined sands.